Ekko-ck/Ekko/README.md

 # Ekko
 Ekko is the toy project.
 Members: leaf, sehoon

-push 권한 확인